 WA Single Use Plastic Ban

-The WA Government has legislated that all these single-use plastic items must be phased out at the end of 2021:
+The WA Government has legislated that all these single-use plastic items must be phased out:

 - Plastic bowls

 - Plastic cups

 - Plastic plates

 - Plastic straws

 - Thick plastic shopping bags (the 15c ones)

 Helium balloon releases are included in the new WA single use plastic ban

 Single-use plastic coffee cups and lids are also included in the plan and will be banned by the end of 2022.
 Stage two - now to be completed by the end of 2022 - also includes plastic barrier/produce bags, cotton buds with plastic shafts, polystyrene packaging, microbeads and oxo-degradable plastics.